General Filing Numbers

 TFSA Contribution Limit

-The annual limit for 2019 has been raised from $5,500 to $6,000.
-The total room available for someone who has never contributed before and has been eligible since TFSA’s were introduced in 2009 is $63,500.
+The annual limit for 2021 remains $6,000.
+The total room available for someone who has never contributed before and has been eligible since TFSA’s were introduced in 2009 is $75,500.

 Maximum Pensionable Earnings